-For the general population, the CDC recommends the use of cloth face masks when going out in public.
+For the general population, the CDC recommends the use of cloth face masks when going out in public and notes that multilayer masks are particularly effective.
 Reusable cloth masks can be worn by both your staff and customers to help prevent the spread of COVID-19 within your business while also keeping the environment in mind.
 (Since the start of the pandemic, researchers have found that disposable PPE items have been a major culprit in environmental pollution.)

 As a plus, making fashionable reusable masks available for purchase is a great option for customers who forgot their face mask or haven’t had access to them.
 It’s also excellent for driving revenue and protecting your community at large.